AndrewFarley/advanced-terraform/README.md

   - Third (optional) you'll want to deploy to staging.
 In some companies, a staging-type environment is a more public-facing type environment which you can do some real-world tests against, and possible have integrators or external contractors test against.
   - Fourth, deploy to production
 When pipelining and fully automating terraform, some people like to make a terraform pipeline "pause" if it detects any changes (aka, the output from terraform plan).
 The reason being, that if it detects changes, possibly either someone has manually modified an environment, and you, the deploy-master, should review that change before applying it incase it will cause some downtime or incase someone needs to modify the terraform to add that modification OR this new version of your code requires modifications to your infrastructure.
 And the nature of that can cause downtime if not considered carefully.

+Depending how agile your "production" environment is (aka, how often they update), often there is a fifth type of integration test.
+This is a bit of a unique scenario.
+Lets say that your dev environment code and infrastructure always goes from version 1 to 2, then 2 to 3.
+If you don't get those apporved and deployed to production, your production might go from version 1 to 10.
+Some companies when doing scheduled deploys (such as monthly deploys) will have a "pre-deploy" freeze/task a few days before in which they setup a staging environment at exactly the same version of infrastructure as the live environment currently has, then test the upgrade to the desired/current version.
+This helps eliminate odd compatibility issues that will only occur on production because it would be the only environment jumping between more than just incremental versions.

 ## Terraform best-practices